 Stephen Hawking would have turned 77 this month.
 The theoretical physicist continued studying the possible connections between the preservation of matter and the destructive nature of black holes until only days before his death in March 2018.

-Prior to Hawking’s landmark work on black hole theory, physicists and mathematicians mostly accepted — or failed to challenge — Albert Einstein’s law of general relativity as scientific gospel.
+Prior to Hawking’s landmark work on black hole theory and quantum physics, physicists and mathematicians mostly accepted — or failed to challenge — Albert Einstein’s law of general relativity as scientific gospel.
 Einstein famously described black holes as killers of energy: nothing escaped these gravitational fields, not even matter or light.

 But throughout his life, Hawking just as famously flipped some of Einstein’s suppositions.
 He first drew universal acclaim — on Earth, that is — in 1974 by showing how radiation can, in fact, flee the forces of a black hole.
 Lou Gehrig’s disease did little to slow Hawking’s own energy for studying the subject.
 In October, he posthumously had one last word: anything that’s fatally absorbed by a black hole actually leaves a record of existence, a “soft hair” of information.